Veteran’s & Community Support

 We provide information on how to access aged care placements, respite entitlements, home care services and packages available to you within the home.

-For more information about Aged Care Facilities, health information and support within the home contact: Sylvia Lindsay Welfare Coordinator on 9557 4547 or email@example.com or Tammy Gardner Aged Care Support on 9583 1775 or firstname.lastname@example.org
+For more information about Aged Care Facilities, health information and support within the home contact: Sylvia Lindsay Welfare Coordinator on 9557 4547 or email@example.com or Tammy Gardner Veteran Support on 9583 1775 or firstname.lastname@example.org

 (Conducted by Pace Health Management).
 The aim of the exercise programs is to improve muscle strength, balance, flexibility and functioning in daily activities with reduced risk of falls.

 This program is only available at the Bentleigh campus and you must complete the relevant documentation prior to commencing classes.

 The Key Safe is available to veterans and members over 80 who feel they need the security of this device.

 The Safe is installed and locked at the front of the home with a personalised PIN number and it can only be opened using a PIN number that will only be known by the member, next of kin, Ambulance, Police or Fire Brigade.
 In the case of an emergency, the emergency services will obtain the key from the key safe to gain access to the home without them having to break in and cause damage to your property.
 The Key Safe can also be used if you accidentally lock yourself out of the house or a family member needs to access your home in an emergency.